PingOne Advanced Identity Cloud

 All application templates are configured to auto-map attributes.

-When you create an inbound mapping, you must specify the attributes required by the Advanced Identity Cloud managed object, in this case the alpha_user managed object.
+When you create a mapping, you must specify the attributes required by the Advanced Identity Cloud managed object, which is the alpha_user managed object in this use case.
 Otherwise, you will experience an error during object creation.

 In a default Advanced Identity Cloud tenant, the required properties are userName, givenName, sn, and mail.